Desktop App

 bash scripts/download-jre.sh

-# 5. Build the desktop installer
+# 5. Build the installer

-npm run build && npx electron-builderJava Backend Lifecycle Management
+pnpm build && npx electron-builderJava backend lifecycle

-http://localhost:18088until the backend responds, then loads the frontend page - Runtime: The frontend communicates with the backend at
+http://127.0.0.1:{port}until the backend responds, then load the frontend - Runtime — frontend communicates via REST + SSE

-Auto Update
+Auto update

-Update Flow
+Flow

 Configuration